Treatment for Migraine Headaches

-If you suffer from migraine headaches more than 15 days per month, The Institute for Advanced Reconstruction’s board-certified plastic surgery specialists provide Botox® injections to alleviate the debilitating pain of migraine headache.
+If you suffer from migraine headaches more than 15 days per month, The Institute for Advanced Reconstruction’s elite group of plastic surgery specialists provide Botox® injections to alleviate the debilitating pain of migraine headache.
 The FDA-approved approach to migraine treatment involves administering injections around the head and neck at intervals of about 12 weeks.

 With Botox® for migraines, you can reasonably expect fewer, less severe migraine headaches for up to three months, with rarely any side effects.
 However, the FDA says Botox® does not appear to be useful in treating or preventing less frequent migraines (migraines that occur 14 days or fewer per month) or other forms of headache.